pajszerm/image-app/README.md

 https://github.com/pajszerm/image-app.git

-Install GraphicsMagick from this site: http://www.graphicsmagick.org/index.html.
+Install [GraphicsMagick](http://www.graphicsmagick.org/index.html.).
 If your IDE was running, restart it after the installation.

 Reload all Maven projects and start the backend using the IDE built in functionality.